gabrielecirulli/m00conv/README.md

-## m00conv
+## M00Conv
+# File translator for old PLC-based mechanical machines
-A simple translator for my school's old PLC-based mechanical machines that don't support the newer format.
+A simple translator for my school's old PLC-based mechanical machines which don't support the format the newer machines use.
 Done for a school assignment
-.